waycrate/exwlshelleventloop/layershellev/README.md

 Layershelleventloop, take lot reference from winit, amin to make a easy way to create layershell window.

+## Feature:

+- support to open new layershell and support popup window.
+- support ext-virtual-keyboard

+With crate, you can use iced to build your kde-shell, notification application, and etc.

+## Example

 you can take `./examples/simplelayer.rs` for example

 ```rust